hashicorp/terraform-website/content/source/docs/plugin/framework/writing-state.html.md

 ### Detected Interfaces

+`Set` detects and utilizes the following interfaces, if the target implements them.

+#### ValueCreator

 If a value is set on a Go type that implements the [`tftypes.ValueCreator` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-go/tftypes#ValueCreator), that interface will be delegated to to handle the conversion.

 #### Unknownable
 If a value is set on a Go type that fills the `Unknownable` interface: